Will I ever sleep again?

 The Cradlewise comes with a built-in baby monitor valued at $300.
 However, Cradlewise recently rolled out a new Plan Your Purchase program where parents can save up to $300 on Cradlewise by planning their order in advance.

 The SNOO comes with three swaddles that would cost an extra $32 each if purchased separately.
-The SNOO also comes with a lightweight fabric storage bag that you can discreetly store the SNOO in when you’re no longer using the smart bassinet.
+The SNOO also comes with a lightweight fabric storage bag that you can use to discreetly store the SNOO when you’re no longer using the smart bassinet.

 Complete Smart Sleeper Price